Rishi2333/practiseDSA/README.md

 # practiseDSA
-A collection of  questions to ace the coding interview! - Created using [CodeHub](https://github.com/rishijain07/CodeHub)
+A collection of  questions to ace the coding interview!